There are two conflicting beliefs about the history of Handfasting:

 But in some ways a handfasting is quite different from the typical marriage

 ceremony.
-Most couples designed a unique ritual which fits their needs.
+Most couples designe a unique ritual which fits their needs.
 Some of

 the following components may be present, in any order with which the couple feels

 comfortable.
-A heterosexual handfasting ceremony is described below; the
+A typical heterosexual Wiccan handfasting ceremony is described below; the

 text can easily be modified for a same-sex couple.
 Some of the statements and